ckingdon/docker-node/README.md

 # docker-node

-This is the web app from the [Docker Crash Course for Absolute Beginners](https://youtu.be/pg19Z8LL06w) tutorial.
+This is the web app from this [Docker tutorial](https://youtu.be/pg19Z8LL06w).

 My cursory notes are below ...